• Skip to main content

 Dietary Restriction & Allergy-Friendly Substitutions:

-• Gluten-Free: Ensure all canned beans, ketchup, Dijon mustard, and chicken broth are certified gluten-free.
+• Ensure all canned beans, ketchup, Dijon mustard, and chicken broth are certified gluten-free.
+Some brands may contain additives that include gluten, so always check labels.

-• Dairy-Free: This recipe is naturally dairy-free, so no substitutions are necessary.
-Just ensure any accompaniments, like mashed potatoes, are also dairy-free if serving alongside.
+• This recipe is naturally dairy-free, so no substitutions are necessary.
+If serving alongside mashed potatoes, make sure to use dairy-free butter or milk alternatives.

 • Vegetarian/Vegan:

-• Replace bacon, ground beef, and kielbasa with plant-based alternatives, such as vegan sausage, crumbled tempeh, or mushrooms for a meaty texture.
+• Replace bacon, ground beef, and kielbasa with plant-based alternatives like vegan sausage, crumbled tempeh, or mushrooms for a hearty, meaty texture.

 • Use vegetable broth instead of chicken broth.